Kangri language: Tone

-Kangri is a tonal language like Punjabi or Dogri but the assignment of tones differs in Kangri when compared to them.
+Kangri is a tonal language like Punjabi and Dogri but the assignment of tones differs in Kangri when compared to them.

 Most of the surrounding language varieties (including Kangri) lack voiced, aspirated obstruents (J. C. Sharma 2002, Masica 1993).
 The cognates of Hindi voiced, aspirated obstruents are voiced but have no aspiration.
 They are distinct from the cognates of voiced unaspirated obstruents by the tone induced by the loss of aspiration.
-Another difference to note between Kangri and Punjabi/Dogri is that these forms surface as voiced consonants in Kangri, but voiceless consonants in Punjabi/Dogri.
-That is, Kangri has lost the aspiration (in gaining tone), but Punjabi/Dogri has lost both aspiration and voicing.
+Another difference to note between Kangri and Punjabi/Dogri is that these forms surface as voiced consonants in Kangri, but voiceless consonants in Punjabi and Dogri.
+That is, Kangri has lost the aspiration (in gaining tone), but Punjabi and Dogri has lost both aspiration and voicing.
 It is likely that these are separate innovations which originated in the West (Punjab or Jammu & Kashmir) and have spread outwards.
 The loss of aspiration (and gaining of tone) has been fully realized in all three languages, but the loss of voicing has not yet reached Kangri.